MultiSafepay/docs/api/general/rounding-policy.md

 | Total     |     	        |       |              |          |                 | 74.95           |

-1. Calculate the total cost of the items in the shopping cart (excluding VAT).
-For each item in the cart, multiply the `unit_price` by the `quantity` of the item.
-Sum the results:
+1. Calculate the total cost of all items in the cart (excluding VAT).
+Multiply the `unit_price` of each item by the `quantity` of the item.
+Add the results together, and round to 2 decimal places: Items total.
 > 13.7614678899 \* 2 = 27.5229357798
 > 8.2644628099 \* 4 = 33.0578512396
 > 4.5412844037 \* 1 = 4.5412844037
 > 27.5229357798 + 33.0578512396 + 4.5412844037 = **65.1220714231**
+> 65.1220714231 = **65.12**

-2. Calculate the total VAT for all items in the shopping cart.
-For each item in the cart, calculate its VAT (if applicable) by multiplying the `unit_price` by the `quantity` of the item and multiplying the VAT rate by the result.
-Sum the results:
+2. Calculate the total VAT for all items in the cart (if applicable).
+Multiply the total cost of each item by the VAT rate.
+Add the results together, and round to **2 decimal places**: VAT total.
 > 13.7614678899 \* 2 \* 0.09 = 2.4770642202
 > 8.2644628099 \* 2 \* 0.21  = 6.9421487604
 > 4.5412844037 \* 0.09 = 0.4087155963
 > 2.4770642202 + 6.9421487604 + 0.4087155963 = **9.8279285769**

-3. Round both totals to two decimal places:
-> 65.1220714231 = **65.12**
 > 9.8279285769 = **9.83**

-4. Calculate the total cost of the order by adding together the two rounded totals:
+3. Add the items total to the VAT total: Cart total.
 > 65.12 + 9.83 = **74.95**

 ## Implementation

-Use the following code to implement the rounding policy:
+Use the following code to implement the rounding convention:

 ```python Python
 # Step 1: Calculate the total cost of the items in the shopping cart (excluding VAT).
 For each item in the cart, multiply the unit_price by the quantity of the item.